Sher-Chowdhury/codingbee_docs/categories/kubernetes/00_About_this_course/About_this_course.md

+## Possible Kubernetes Titles

+- kubernetes deep dive
+- Kubernete - Hands on
+- Kubernetes in Action
+- Kubernetes by example

 ## The aim of this course

 This course is a follow-along hands-on guide to Kubernetes and cover as much of the kubernetes feature as possible, so that you get comfortable using kubernetes for usual day-to-day work.